Tome Scientific Building Room 209

 PHYS 131 Introductory Physics

 An introduction to basic physics topics using the workshop method.
 This method combines inquiry-based cooperative learning with the comprehensive use of computer tools for data acquisition, data analysis and mathematical modeling.
 Kinematics, Newton's Laws of motion, conservation laws, rotational motion, and oscillations are studied during the first semester.
 Additional topics in chaos or nuclear radiation are introduced.
 Basic calculus concepts are used throughout the course.
 Recommended for physical science, mathematics, and pre-engineering students and for biology majors preparing for graduate study.
 Three two-hour sessions per week.
 Because of the similarity in course content, students will not receive graduation credit for both 131 and 141.
 Prerequisite: Completion of, or concurrent enrollment in, MATH 151 or 170.
-This course fulfills either the DIV III lab science distribution requirement or QR graduation requirement.
+This course fulfills either the Lab Sciences (Division III) distribution requirement or QR graduation requirement.